microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 In the code above, whenever a user clicks the button, it sets a new random value on your map's `dataKey`.
 This causes a `valueChanged` event to be sent on all of the clients who have this container open.
 Since `updateLabel` is a callback set up to update the view anytime this event gets fired, the view will always refresh with the new value for all users whenever any of the users clicks on the button.

-The `valueChanged` event listener can also take in as parameters:
-- a `changed` object of type `IValueChanged` which provides the `key` that was updated and what the `previousValue` was
-- a `local` boolean that indicates if the current client was the one that initiated the change

-Your event listener can be more sophisticated by using the additional information provided in the event arguments.
+Your event listener can be more sophisticated by using the additional information provided in the arguments listed above in the `valueChanged` event's `listener` signature.

 ```javascript {linenos=inline,hl_lines=["14-15"]}
 const map = fluidContainer.initialObjects.customMap;